Pastfin/Bybit-launchpool-sell-bot/README.md

 # Bybit Launchpool Sell Bot

 The script helps sell all the tokens that come in during Launchpool to the Funding account.
 Thus, you don't need to log in to a large number of accounts manually, but just run the script.
+## Code Logic:

+1. Transfers all specified tokens from Funding to Unified Trading.
+2. Retrieves information about the specified token and its balance on Unified Trading.
+If tokens were previously present on Unified Trading, it will also be sold.
+3. Sells the maximum amount of specified tokens at the market price on spot trading.

 ## Quick Start: